Picking and packing is a fundamental part of any supply chain.

-Tips for a perfect pick and pack process
+Tips for a perfect pick and pack process:

-- Bestsellers are number one: Place frequently brought items nearest to the packing station, that way it doesn’t take too much time trying to find it.
+Place frequently brought items nearest to the packing station, that way it doesn’t take too much time trying to find it.

-- Get organised: Organised shelving will streamline the process.
 Keep products in an easy to reach the level, perhaps in some form of order whether alphabetical or otherwise, so pickers instantly know where to look.

-- Packaging for presentation: Packaging can become a part of your brand experience.
+Packaging can become a part of your brand experience.
 For example, monthly beauty box ‘Glossybox’ comes in their signature pink and black box, a familiarity you can recognise from their logo and website.
 If it matches your branding, it can make a big statement.

 It also allows a shopper to know the package from (your company) is here as opposed to trying to remember what and where from they have ordered.Trunk Club is another example that has taken the experience seriously.
 Instead of choosing standard packaging, they opted for a custom box with a handle that resembles a trunk, accentuating their brand.
 From the moment a trunk from Trunk Club arrives at your doorstep, you know you’re in for a great experience and a package you probably can’t wait to open.

-- Make the most of your space: Bigger boxes may improve safe transport of orders, but don’t be ridiculous.
+Bigger boxes may improve safe transport of orders, but don’t be ridiculous.
 A huge box for a small product will just increase additional shipping prices, limiting your business profits.

 Some say size matters, but not to us.
 However big or small your operation, Bray Solutions has a flexible, cost effective option for your pick and pack requirements.

-With our on-site picking and packing department, we are set up to handle one-off jobs, right through to complex operations that require the skills of a dedicated team.
+With our on-site picking and packing department, we set up to handle one-off jobs, right through to complex operations that require the skills of a dedicated team.
 Our experienced warehouse team pride themselves on accuracy and quality control.
-We work with our customers to meet deadlines and ensure picking, packing, and despatching of goods is handled as efficiently as possible.
+We work with our customers to meet deadlines and ensure picking, packing, and dispatching of goods is handled as efficiently as possible.